-MUSTANG-2 is a $90$\,GHz bolometer camera on the Green Bank Telescope (GBT) with $\sim 9\arcsec$ resolution and a $4.2\arcmin$ instantaneous field of view \citep{Dicker2014,Stanchfield2018}.
-The combination of resolution and field of view makes it well matched to MS0735, where the bubbles are $\sim 1\arcmin$ in diameter, as compared to the 9\arcsec\ beam, while the cluster profile has characteristic radius $\sim2\arcmin$ \citep[][hereafter V14]{Vantyghem2014}.
+MUSTANG-2 is a $90$\,GHz bolometer camera on the GBT with $\sim 9\arcsec$ resolution and a $4.2\arcmin$ instantaneous field of view \citep{Dicker2014,Stanchfield2018}.
+The combination of resolution and field of view makes it well matched to MS0735, where the bubbles are $\sim 1\arcmin$ in diameter, as compared to the 9\arcsec\ beam, and the cluster profile has a characteristic radius of $\sim2\arcmin$ \citep[][hereafter V14]{Vantyghem2014}.

-Observations are saved as time ordered data (TODs).
-To calibrate and pre-process the data/TODs, we use the MUSTANG-2 IDL pipeline (MIDAS; \citealt{Romero2020}).
+Observations are saved as time-ordered data (TODs).
+To calibrate and preprocess the TODs, we used the MUSTANG-2 Interactive Development Language (IDL) pipeline MIDAS (\citealt{Romero2020}).
 The raw TODs are read and interpolated onto common timestamps and then calibrated.
-The calibration is obtained from regular (every 20 minutes) observations of strong point sources interspersed with observations of the cluster.
-MIDAS then flags for exclusion the data from bad detectors as well as flagging spikes due to e.g. glitches and cosmic rays.
+The calibration is obtained from regular observations (every 20 minutes) of strong point sources interspersed with observations of the cluster.
+MIDAS then flags data from bad detectors as well as spikes due to, for example, glitches and cosmic rays.

-MUSTANG-2 spent 14 hours ($\sim 50.4$~ksec) observing MS0735 over projects AGBT21A\_123 and AGBT19A\_092.
-The resulting image is shown in Figure \ref{fig:sz+xray}
+MUSTANG-2 spent 14 hours ($\sim 50.4$~ksec) observing MS0735 for projects AGBT21A\_123 and AGBT19A\_092.
+The resulting image is shown in the left panel of Fig. \ref{fig:sz+xray}.